c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 print(isinstance(name, str))  # True => Safer as this also returns True for inherited classes
 ```

+In Python, even these basic types are subclasses of the root class `object`.

 ### Strong, dynamic typing
 Python is dynamically typed but strongly typed.
 Unlike with TypeScript/Java/C# etc, it is common to rely on type inference when defining variables.
 But unlike with JavaScript, a lot of operations that would just implicitly cast would raise exceptions in Python, like it is expected in other strongly typed languages.